Yakuza 5: Setting and characters

-The game features five main protagonists, the second highest number of main protagonists of any game in the series, with the previous highest being Yakuza 4's four main protagonists (With Yakuza: Like A Dragon surpassing Yakuza 5 with a total of 7 protagonists).
-The game features series protagonist, Kazuma Kiryu, the main character since the original Yakuza game.
-There are also two returning protagonists from Yakuza 4, namely Shun Akiyama and Taiga Saejima.
-One of the new main protagonists is Haruka Sawamura, a recurring character of the series since the original game.
+The game features five main protagonists, the highest number of main protagonists of any game in the series, with the previous highest being Yakuza 4's four main protagonists.
+The game features series protagonist, Kazuma Kiryu (Takaya Kuroda), the main character since the original Yakuza game.
+There are also two returning protagonists from Yakuza 4, namely Shun Akiyama (Koichi Yamadera) and Taiga Saejima (Rikiya Koyama).
+One of the new main protagonists is Haruka Sawamura (Rie Kugimiya), a recurring character of the series since the original game.
 Though she has always been an integral part of the story, she has never been a playable main character before the game.
+She is also the only playable character whose gameplay is exclusively focused on rhythm.
+Nonethless, her gameplay incorporates mechanics similar to her combat-based counterparts, including a Heat gauge.
 Lastly is Tatsuo Shinada (Toshiyuki Morikawa), a new character to the Like a Dragon series.

 For the first time in the series, the game features five distinct locales across Japan.
 First of which, returning from previous games, is Kamurocho (a.k.a.
 Kamuro City), a fictionalized yet realistic recreation of Shinjuku's red-light district, Kabukichō.
 Second is Sōtenbori, a fictional Osaka district based on Dōtonbori, returning from Yakuza 2.
 The three new cities in the game are: Nagasugai, the fictional red light district of Fukuoka, based on Nakasu; Tsukimino, part of the fictional Sapporo, based on Susukino; and Kin'eicho, part of the fictional Nagoya, based on Sakae.
 According to general director Toshihiro Nagoshi and producer/writer Masayoshi Yokoyama, it would be like the "San Andreas" of the Like a Dragon series, as a "massive expansion on the core concept that takes the franchise to new heights."